 Perhaps you still remember those days of sweaty palms when you were asked to present to clients or the team.
 Now you’re much more comfortable and no longer find it such a daunting experience.
 Whenever you’re asked to present in a work setting, you take the opportunity to gain as much information as possible from the group you’re presenting to by making the presentation more interactive.

 5. You’re able to push back and say “no” when something doesn’t seem right.

-You are increasingly unwilling to bend over backwards when you’re asked to do something that doesn’t seem right.
+You are increasingly unwilling to bend over backward when you’re asked to do something that doesn’t seem right.
 These days, you want to work as effectively as possible and you want to add the most possible value to your team and your client.
 This sometimes means that you have to say no to unnecessary ceremony or to assignments when your time is better spent elsewhere.
-And now you’re more comfortable doing so—for yourself and your team mates.
+And now you’re more comfortable doing so—for yourself and your teammates.

 6. You are more comfortable operating at the edge of your comfort zone.

 Maybe you have always been ambitious and wanted to move forward, but now you’re willing to take bigger risks in order to progress.
 You know that in order to learn and grow, you have to let go of conventional ways of working and venture outside of your comfort zone.
 You encourage yourself to expand into new areas—even if it’s uncomfortable at first.